klavinslab/enviro/README.md

 > `std::vector<double> sensor_values()`<br>
 This method returns a list of all the sensor values, in the same order as the sensors appear in the agent's JSON definition.

+For Omni Directional Robots
+---

+> `void omni_apply_force(double fx, double fy)`<br>
+This methied applies a force specified by the arguments.
+The agent's mass comes in to play here using Newton's laws of motion. &#x1F537; New in 1.1.

+> `void omni_track_velocity(double vx, double vy, double k=10)` <br>
+This method makes the agent attempty to track the given translational velocity.
+If other elements are in the way, or if it is experience collisions, it may not be able to exactly track these values.
+The optional argument is the proportional gain on the feedback controller that implements the tracking controller. &#x1F537; New in 1.1.

+> `void omni_damp_movement()`<br>
+This method slows the agent down using the linear and angular friction coefficients defined in the agent's JSON definition file. &#x1F537; New in 1.1.

+> `void omni_move_toward(double x, double y, double v=1)`<br>
+This method attepts to move the agent to the given (x,y) location.
+If something in the way, the agent will not get there.
+The robot simultaneously attempts to rotate so that it is pointing toward the target and also moves forward, going faster as its angular error is reduced.
+The optional argument is the desired velocity of rotation and forward motion. &#x1F537; New in 1.1.

 Project Configuration
 ===